Iran-US Hormuz Standoff: Bessent Rejects Tolls, Demands Full Strait Access

 *this image is generated using AI for illustrative purposes only.

-Under the new directive, all vessels transiting through the Strait of Hormuz for passage purposes will be required to seek coordination and obtain authorization from the Persian Gulf Strait Authority prior to transit.
-The requirement applies broadly to vessels using the strait for passage, introducing a formal oversight mechanism over maritime traffic in the region.
+Under the directive, all vessels transiting through the Strait of Hormuz are required to seek coordination and obtain authorization from the Persian Gulf Strait Authority prior to transit.
+Amin-Nejad has publicly declared that access to the strait carries a financial cost for countries seeking its reopening.
+Simultaneously, talks between Iran and Oman regarding a permanent toll structure signal a potential formalization of revenue collection from one of the world's most strategically vital shipping lanes.

-The key parameters of the announced controlled maritime zone are outlined below:
+The key parameters of the controlled maritime zone are outlined below:

 Parameter: Details